Deskins-group/Structure-Files/README.md

 # Structure-Files
-Geometries and structures from various publications from the Deskins' group.
+Geometries and structures from various publications from the Deskins group.